 - Study proteins in cerebrospinal fluid (CSF), which may give us clues about why hydrocephalus happens.
 This could lead to treatments that do not include surgery.

 - Create a database to allow genetic research and maintain a tissue bank of CSF for research purposes.
 The Hydrocephalus Research Guild supports this work.

 We belong to the Hydrocephalus Clinical Research Network (HCRN).
 In this group, leading children’s hospitals work together on clinical trials to improve hydrocephalus care for children.
 Dr. Jay Hauptman leads the HCRN efforts at Seattle Children’s, with Dr. Browd as senior researcher.

 - Improve treatment of shunt infections

-- Study endoscopic third ventriculostomy (ETV), a surgery to treat some forms of hydrocephalus without using a shunt, and better understand which patients can benefit from it
+- Learn which patients can benefit most from endoscopic third ventriculostomy (ETV), a surgery to treat some forms of hydrocephalus without a shunt

-- Create a detailed registry of patients at HCRN hospitals, which helps us track trends over time and generate future studies
+- Create a detailed registry of patients at HCRN hospitals to track trends over time and plan future studies

 - Manage hydrocephalus in children who are born early (prematurely)